Barcode Recognition using Barcode Java API

-The following example demonstrates how to scan a picture of a barcode image using Aspose.BarCode
+The following example demonstrates how to scan a barcode image using Aspose.BarCode.

-For unknown types of barcodes, either set call Read() method with no arguments or programmatically loop through every Symbology.
+For unknown barcode types, either call the Read() method with no arguments or programmatically loop through every symbology.
+This slows down recognition.

-GetReadType() method of BarCodeReader class returns the symbology type of the recognized barcode.
-Continuing the sample above, the first recognized barcode’s SymbologyType is: For those variation barcode Symbologies, its original SymbologyType or superset SymbologyType will be returned.
-For example, both Code39Standard and Code39Extended barcode will be recognized as Code39Extended barcode.
+The BarCodeReader class’ getReadType() method returns the symbology type of the recognized barcode.
+Continuing the sample above, the first recognized barcode’s SymbologyType is:

 Recognizing Multiple Symbologies in Single Image